TechLabs-Berlin/st21-chestX/README.md

 # st21-chestX
 <b>ChestX</b> is a <b>TechLabs Berlin</b> project that aims to detect COVID-19 infection by processing chest X-ray images.
-To support medical decission making, the ChestX team wants to applying AI technics for object detection & classification, as well as data science methodes.
-Metadata provieded alongside the X-ray images can be analysed to providing doctors with more meaningful diagnostic assistance.
+To support medical decision making, the ChestX team wants to apply AI techniques for object detection & classification, as well as data science methods.
+Metadata provided alongside the X-ray images can be analysed to provide doctors with more meaningful diagnostic assistance.

 ## Data set
 The COVID-19 image data collection is a public open dataset of chest X-ray and CT images of patients which are positive or suspected of COVID-19 or other viral and bacterial pneumonias.
 The project was started and is maintained by Joseph Paul Cohen, Paul Morrison, and Lan Dao from the University of Montreal.